 Try exploring Google Trends with some of your industry keywords to see if they’re trending.
-If you hit a trending keyword, include it your webinar topic title.
+If you hit a trending keyword, include it in your webinar topic title.

 Another way to explore topics and questions that people actually search for is using AnswerThePublic.
-Just type in a keyword and it generates all the popular queries that people actually search for.
+Just type in a keyword, and it generates all the popular queries that people actually search for.

 LinkedIn and Facebook Groups

 You’re missing out if you haven’t joined LinkedIn and Facebook groups in your industry.
 People ask timely and relevant questions and share news and upcoming events.
 If you find an active Social Media community, it’s an absolute gold mine for relevant and timely topics to create a webinar around.

 When someone posts a topic or a question, you can see by the number of likes and comments if this topic is something that other group members connect to or not.
 That’s already quite a good validation of whether it genuinely interests people.

 Join the conversation.
 It’s also a good way to build relationships and perhaps even invite someone as a guest speaker to your next webinar.
 This brings us up to our next point.